250th Commemorative Conference

 Through research presentations, public history initiatives, and scholarly dialogue, we will reflect on the biblical principles and visionary leadership that shaped our nation.
 Together, we will consider how those same foundations continue to inspire faith, freedom, and service today.

-- Christianity’s unique role in America’s founding
+- Christianity’s role in shaping the nation

 - Key figures, events, and documents of the Founding era